Integrating Landscape Design Into ArchitectuRE: Top Things to Consider

-Why Landscape Integration Starts With Architecture
+Why Landscape Design Starts with the Architecture

-Research shows that well-designed landscaping can increase property value by up to 25%, while a single mature tree can intercept 500–750 gallons of stormwater each year, helping reduce runoff and urban heat island effects.
-When landscape design enters the architectural process early, the result is a home that feels cohesive, functional, and naturally rooted in its site.
+Research shows that well-designed landscaping can increase property value by up to 25%, while a single mature tree can intercept 500–750 gallons of stormwater each year, helping reduce runoff and urban heat-island effects.

-What It Means to Integrate Landscape Design With Architecture
+How to Integrate Landscape Design into Architecture

 Integrating landscape design means treating the home and garden as a single design composition.
 Rather than viewing landscaping as decoration applied after construction, architects and landscape architects coordinate spatial planning so that architectural lines extend outward and natural elements shape the experience of the interior.